Save the Date for Celebrate Fleisher! 30th Founder's Award Honoring Diane Burko

-On May 30, 2018, Fleisher will honor Dr. Carmen Febo San Miguel and Gayle Isa with the 29th Annual Founder’s Award.
+On Thursday, June 6, Fleisher will honor Diane Burko with the 30th Founder’s Award.
 The award recognizes individuals who have made a significant commitment to providing access to the arts, promoting excellence in creative expression, and enriching Philadelphia’s cultural resources.

 Past Founder's Award Recipients